Intensely, rebelliously, Pavel definitely did not believe in art for art's sake. Instead, he believed in art for God's sake, for Russia's sake.

 One of his last works was a huge, unconventional fresco of the Last Judgment.

-At the center of the composition is Pavel himself - a sinner awaiting, with trembling, the moment of Judgement.
+At the center of the composition is Pavel himself - a sinner awaiting, with trembling, the moment of Judgment.